02 Oct Google Update: Exact Match Domains

-Matt Cutts, Head of Google’s Webspam team, tweeted that Google’s algorithm has been changed again.
+In 2012, Matt Cutts, Head of Google’s Webspam team, tweeted that Google’s algorithm has been changed again.
 Google introduced exact match domains.

 Google is trying to stop websites that use keywords with high search results in their domain names (exact match domains) but with poor quality content, from ranking highly in search results.

-A website called www dot acnetreatments dot com (exact match domain) had low quality content, was “spammy” and didn’t really offer acne treatments so is not very useful to people searching for acne treatments.
-The latest change in the alogorithm is trying to stop sites like this ranking highly in search results.(Note: this is an example for illustrative purposes and it is not my intention to single out this domain, should it exist, nor infer that it is poor quality)
+A website called www dot acnetreatments dot com (exact match domain) had low-quality content, was “spammy” and didn’t really offer acne treatments so is not very useful to people searching for acne treatments.
+The latest change in the algorithm is trying to stop sites like this ranking highly in search results.(Note: this is an example for illustrative purposes and it is not my intention to single out this domain, should it exist, nor infer that it is poor quality)

 Exact Match or Brandable Domain?